abstractmachines/algorithm-music-transposition/README.md

 # algorithm-music-transposition

-> _music is math in motion.
+> _"Music is math in motion."
 We improvise by determining key and time signatures in real time, using music and math._

-## The "key signature" / tTransposition" algorithm
+## The "key signature" / transposition" algorithm

 This little algorithm uses "bit mapping/masking" theory to create visual representations of musical key signatures, and therefore transpose to any major or minor scale easily, _bypassing "key signatures and memorization" altogether, and instead just using linear mathematical intervals._